-Oasis release “Acquiesce" Live from Wembley Stadium for War Child's Help(2) album
+Oasis and Depeche Mode release tracks for the War Child's Help(2) album

 Oasis from the Help2 album [Photography: Joshua Halling]

-Oasis is part of a stellar lineup headlining the forthcoming HELP(2) album in aid of War Child, with the band contributing an exclusive live version of “Acquiesce (Live from Wembley Stadium, 28 September ‘25)”, regarded as one of the greatest B-sides ever released.
-The Oasis Live ’25 tour resulted in the studio version of the song charting for the first time in July last year.
-The stand-alone 7” single will be enclosed within the gatefold of the vinyl edition, and as a hidden track on the double CD version.
-The track and the much-anticipated album is released tomorrow, Friday 6th March.
+Oasis and Depeche Mode are two of the stellar names headlining the HELP(2) album in aid of War Child.
+Depeche Mode has released "Universal Soldier", a cover of the anti-war song by Buffy Sainte-Marie, on the charity album, while Oasis has contributed an exclusive live version of “Acquiesce (Live from Wembley Stadium, 28 September ‘25)”, regarded as one of the greatest B-sides ever released.
+Its stand-alone 7” single is enclosed within the gatefold of the vinyl edition, and as a hidden track on the double CD version.

 The first legendary HELP album – a 1995 compilation recorded in a single day by top British bands including Oasis, Radiohead and Blur – raised more than £1.25mn for War Child to aid children in the Bosnian War.
 This was followed by a 10th anniversary album Help: A Day in the Life (2005), featuring bands such as Cold Play, which raised nearly £2mn within just three days of its release for the War Child charity